Calabi-Yau algebras and superpotentials: Exact Calabi-Yau algebras and cyclic -algebras

 The following result can be used as an alternative approach to Lemma \ref{ls} which is part of the proof of Theorem \ref{ref-10.2.2-37} (see e.g.\ \cite{Lazaroiu} for the relation). \begin{theorem} Assume that $k$ has characteristic zero.
 Let $A\in \PCAlgc(l)$ be homologically smooth and assume that the grading on $A$ is concentrated in degrees $\le 0$.

-Then the following statements are equivalent \begin{enumerate} \item $A^!$ has a finite dimensional minimal $A_\infty$-model (as augmented $l$-$A_\infty$-algebra, see \ref{ref-A.3-93}) with a cyclic $A_\infty$-structure of degree $d$. \item $A$ is exact $d$-Calabi-Yau. \end{enumerate} \end{theorem} We use the following technical lemma. \begin{lemma} Let $W=l\oplus W_c\oplus lh$ be a finite dimensional minimal augmented $l$-$A_\infty$-algebra with $h$ being $l$-central.
+Then the following statements are equivalent \begin{enumerate} \item $A^!$ has a finite dimensional minimal $A_\infty$-model (as augmented $l$-$A_\infty$-algebra, see \ref{ref-A.3-93}) with a cyclic $A_\infty$-structure of degree $d$. \item $A$ is exact $d$-Calabi-Yau. \end{enumerate} \end{theorem} We will give the proof under the technical assumption $d\ge 3$.
+We leave the obvious modifications for $0\le d<3$ to the reader.
+We use the following technical lemma. \begin{lemma} Let $W=l\oplus W_c\oplus lh$ be a finite dimensional minimal augmented $l$-$A_\infty$-algebra with $h$ being $l$-central.
 Define $(-,-)$ as the composition

 Then $(-,-)$ defines a cyclic $A_\infty$ structure if and only if \begin{enumerate} \item $(-,-)$ is a non-degenerate symmetric form. \item The $m_n$ for $n\ge 3$ have their image in $W_c$. \end{enumerate} \end{lemma} \begin{proof} We first prove the $\Rightarrow$-direction.
 The non-degeneracy of $(-,-)$ and the fact that it is symmetric is by definition.
 Changing $h$ by a non-zero scalar we may assume $(h,1)=(1,h)=1$.